 The ambulance sector’s experience shows what’s possible when a profession unites around a shared standard and a collective ambition to raise the bar.

-With national alignment, sector leadership and individual ownership, the sector is building a future‑ready HR profession that is confident, credible and ready for the challenges ahead.
+With alignment to the national standards set by NHS England via the Map, ambulance sector leadership and individual ownership, the ambulance sector is building a futureready People profession that is confident, credible and ready for the future ahead.